hcgonzalezpr/PIzeroKaraoke/README.md

 The bg image is loaded from:
 /home/pi/bg.jpg

-Set your RPI to auto login to bash.
+Set your RPI to auto login to bash or use the systemd service example.

+If vlc lags like crazy make sure /boot/config.txt file has the following lines framebuffer_width=288 framebuffer_height=192